ufbx/ufbx.github.io/site/elements/nodes.md

 Nodes are specialized by attributes, such as `ufbx_mesh` or `ufbx_light`.
 A single attribute can be referenced by multiple nodes, allowing for example FBX files to have multiple instances of a mesh with different transforms.
+Common attributes can be accessed directly from a node, such as `ufbx_node.mesh` or `ufbx_node.light`.
+Less common attributes are stored in `ufbx_node.attrib`, you can use helper functions such as `ufbx_as_bone()` to convert this to concrete types or `NULL`.

+Conversely, instead of enumerating the attributes of a node it can be easier to consider the inverse.
+Attributes (eg. `ufbx_mesh`) have a field `ufbx_element.instances[]`, which contains a list of all nodes that use the element.

 <div class="doc-viewer doc-viewer-tall">
 <div data-dv-popout id="container-lamp" class="dv-inline">